aleshaleksey/fansys23/spell-list.md

 **Special**:
 - Shapeshifters can ignore the effects of this spell.
-- The target, if it fails the initial save, does not get another chance to save.
+- The target, if it does not succeed the initial save, does not get another chance to save.

 **Upcast**: For every extra MP dice spend the spell lasts for an extra hour, or you can target an extra entity.